 This is not free software.
 You are hereby licensed to use this software for evaluation purposes without charge for as long as you consider appropriate.
 The evaluation version may have some features limited or disabled.
 To use the software without these restrictions you need to purchase a licence.

 GRANT OF LICENCE

 The software is licensed, not sold.
 Upon purchase of a licence, SoftPerfect grants you non-exclusive, non-transferable rights to use the software and all its features according to the terms of this EULA and the purchased licence type as described in the Licence Types section.

 DISTRIBUTION OF LICENCE KEYS

-Except for the specific purposes described in the GRANT OF LICENCE section of this EULA, licence keys issued by SoftPerfect may not be distributed by any person, organisation or their agents without written permission from the copyright holder.
+Except for the specific purposes described in the Grant of Licence and the Licence Types sections, licence keys issued by SoftPerfect may not be distributed by any person, organisation or their agents without written permission from the copyright holder.

 Unauthorised modification, decompilation or reverse engineering of the software or any subset of the software without written permission from the copyright holder is strictly prohibited.

 TERMS OF ACCEPTANCE

 Installation or use of this program signifies your acceptance of the terms and conditions of the licence.
 If you do not agree with them, you must stop using and remove the software from your computer(s).
 SoftPerfect reserves all rights not expressly granted here.